 Short version: a 3-layer Gore-Tex Pro laminated shell wrapped in Cordura, with Superfabric patches over the impact zones.
 The waterproof membrane is bonded directly to the outer fabric, not a separate liner you zip in.

 That distinction matters more than it sounds.
-On my old mid-tier jacket, heavy rain meant the outer shell soaked through inside twenty minutes.
-The membrane inside still kept me dry, technically — but the jacket weighed an extra two kilos in water, and when I peeled it off at camp the inside of my tent looked like I’d dragged a wet dog through it.
+With a mid-tier jacket, heavy rain means the outer shell soaks through inside twenty minutes.
+The membrane inside still keeps you dry, technically.
+But the jacket gains a couple of kilos in water, and the inside of your tent ends up looking like you dragged a wet dog through it.
 With a laminated shell, the water beads on the surface and rolls off.
 The jacket weighs the same wet or dry.

 Superfabric is the other thing you’re paying for.
 It’s a fabric coated in small ceramic plates — overlapping fish scales, basically.
 When you slide on asphalt or gravel, the ceramic faces eat the impact instead of the fabric tearing.
-I put this to the test (more on that in a second), and the Superfabric panels came out scratched but not torn through.
+In the long-term crashes owners report, the Superfabric panels come out scratched but not torn through.

 Fit, Weight, and the Kidney Belt That Saves Your Shoulders

-First thing I noticed when the UPS box landed: it’s heavy.
+The first thing owners notice out of the box: it’s heavy.
 Around 3.8 kg with all the armor in, in a Large.
-On a hanger it feels punishing.
-The first ride felt stiff and tank-like for about twenty minutes.
+On a hanger it feels punishing, and the first ride feels stiff and tank-like for about twenty minutes.

 What changes things is the internal kidney belt — an elastic waist strap sewn inside the jacket that wraps around your hips and shifts the jacket’s load off your shoulders.
 Same principle as a backpack hip belt.
-The first time I cinched it down properly, the heaviness mostly vanished.
-I’ve done back-to-back 10-hour days on the Aegean coast and my shoulders weren’t sore.
-They were sore from a hundred other things, but not from the jacket hanging on them.
+Cinched down properly, the heaviness mostly vanishes; riders routinely report back-to-back 10-hour days without the shoulder ache you’d expect from a jacket this substantial.

 Sizing — Read This Before You Buy

 Klim is American, and the cut is American.
 Boxy in the torso, generous in the chest, room for layers.
-I’m 182 cm and 88 kg with a 106 cm chest — in Dainese or Revit I’m a solid XL.
-In the Badlands Pro, I’m a Large, with room left over for a fleece mid-layer or a heated jacket plugged into the bike battery.
+As a rule of thumb, a rider who is a solid XL in Dainese or Revit takes a Large in the Badlands Pro, with room left over for a fleece mid-layer or a heated jacket plugged into the bike battery.

 Protection: The Armor Layout